jojje/PageCollect/README.md

 Extractor
 ---------
 Data extraction is performed using the notion of an "extractor".
 An extractor takes the shape of one of two forms; A slightly extended CSS expression or a user provided function.
-The definition for an extractor is:
+The definition of an extractor is:

     CSS expression | function(element, context)